 Download page Monitor JMX.

-This page covers monitoring for Java Management Extensions (JMX).
-Java application environments usually support JMX or IBM Performance Monitoring Infrastructure (PMI).
+Java application environments usually support JMX (Java Management Extensions) or IBM Performance Monitoring Infrastructure (PMI).
 AppDynamics automatically discovers JMX and PMI attributes.

 About JMX Monitoring Support